Undergraduate Courses

 CHRI 369 ‐ Internship in Intercultural Studies (3 credit hours)

 Designed to give in-depth exposure to cross- cultural ministry in an area appropriate to the student’s career goals.
 The intern will be supervised directly by both his/her faculty advisor and by a field professional.
-Internships require a minimum time investment of 210 hours and may be completed over more than one semester.
-Offered to all Prerequisite: BSTH 270 Permission required
+Internships require a minimum time investment of 210 hours.
+Offered to all.
+Prerequisite: BSTH 270.
+Permission required.

 CHRI 370 ‐ Ministry in a Muslim Context (3 credit hours)